Table of Contents

 A common problem among small and medium businesses is the accessibility of the schedule.
 In most cases, the schedule is printed on a paper - or even handwritten - and tacked on a corridor wall.
 Now imagine the employee walking all the way to the corridor where the schedule is placed, potentially waiting for other colleagues to look at their schedule, and then spent a few more minutes find their name on the paper and writing it down.
 This process wastes valuable time that employees could have spent on morning tasks.

 The best practice is to make your schedule available online so that all your employees can access it from any location, at any time.
 Additionally, this makes communicating the changes easier too.
 If you plan on adopting an employee scheduling app than you can send out notifications notifying employees of any change that might affect them.

 Don't be scared of change

 Every organizational change can be scary at first.
 There is a feeling of discomfort that is usually associated with change.
-Both employees, and management have to start using more advanced technology that will ultimately shift their firm routines.
-However, the long-term benefits of, for example, monitoring your employees schedule digitally will outweigh its costs.
+Both employees and management have to start using more advanced technology that will ultimately shift their firm routines.
+However, the long-term benefits of, for example, monitoring your employee's schedule digitally will outweigh its costs.

 We can't forget that we are operating in a fast-paced business environment that is subject to change on a daily basis.
 Those which adjust to the change the fastest will reap all the benefits.
 Therefore, don't be scared to digitize your business because every effort counts.
 Employee scheduling apps could be the start of your digital transformation journey.

 Overall, manually scheduling the work of employees can become a nightmare - especially for those businesses that are reliant on remote workers.
-However, if you follow our 5 simple tips then you will observe noticable changes in the efficiency of your employees, and hence the performance of your business.
+However, if you follow our 5 simple tips then you will observe noticeable changes in the efficiency of your employees, and hence the performance of your business.
 Don't forget, making informed decisions is a lot easier with employee scheduling apps.